 Junior Award Scheme for Schools (JASS) programme is an accredited progressive learning programme offered to our 10-14 year old students to develop their wholesome individuality.
-The programme is fully aligned with current educational thinking and IDRISSI School EduCity’s outdoor learning strategy.
+The programme is fully aligned with current educational thinking and IDRISSI International School EduCity’s outdoor learning strategy.
 It is internationally recognised and will give our students an edge over the rest in their education portfolio.

 This programme offers recognition in four key areas:

 - Regular physical activity

 - Exploring a personal interest

 - Working for the good of the community or the environment